louiesch/AccessibleSeattle/README.md

 ## _Known Bugs_
 * Posts are not shown in correct order.
 Currently sorted by auto-generated ID so it's random where they go.
 Can't figure out how to get the orderBy() method to work.
+* Post title and content fields do not automatically clear when post is published.
+* Posts can be deleted by anyone, without being logged in.

 ---